prachidalal0/Project2_Java-DiceGame/README.md

 - Java
 - JavaFX (for GUI elements)
 - Scene Builder (optional, if used for UI design)
-- [Any other relevant technologies or libraries used]

 ## Key Features:
 - **Customizable Dice Roll**: Users can select how many dice to roll and the number of sides on each dice.